Jack’s mind is a mess. It sees the memory of a girl he fell for, all those years ago, and not the tragedy that lives now.

-Contrary to the Metallica tune playing on some big shots DAB radio in the workshop Jack didn’t build houses, he fixed cars.
+Contrary to the Metallica tune playing on some big shots DAB radio show in the workshop, Jack didn’t build houses.
+He fixed cars.
 Vans too, in fact if it had an engine Jack Draycott of Draycott’s Autos was your man.
 Or at least one of his four mechanics might be if the boss himself was already greased up and cursing under his breath.

 Ran a line in crash repairs too.
 Terry, his brother in law owned a body shop on the same industrial estate which made life a whole heap easier for paint.
 Jack did engines, not paint.
 Terry painted and fettled, didn’t do engines.
 Worked just fine and kept family matters on a good footing.
 A mutual interest in restoring vintage bangers amidst the day jobs turned the in-law obligation into a rock solid friendship with sound appreciation of the skills of the other.